MWMartley001/MiniProjects/README.md

 8. Visualizing the Global Nuclear Power and Earthquake Risks.ipynb/pdf: Geospatial visualization project using the folium package.
 For interactivity one must download the ipynb file and open in Jupyter Notebook or Google Colab.
 The pdf is provided as a snapshot.
 9. Regression_Models_AMES_Housing_Data.ipynb: Comparison of MLR model vs 2x2 experiment of Random Forest regressor models.
+10. AutoML on Google Cloud Platform Application: Utilizes AutoML and Flask to deploy a predictive application for a churn tool (app is currently not deployed).
+Link: https://github.com/MWMartley001/Application1